-Mini hoop houses are a very inexpensive method for extending your gardening season.
+A mini hoop house is a very inexpensive method for extending your gardening season.
 I have had less success overwintering crops in mini hoop houses.
 The crops I planted lasted well into December but didn’t hold up as well as the cold frame crops beyond that.

 But the main advantage of a hoop house is the cost.
 I built two mini hoop houses to cover some 4×8 raised beds.
-The total cost of both hoops was less that $30.00.
+The total cost of both hoops was less than $30.00.

 I then added a couple of pieces of scrap wood as a ridge pole.
-You could also use PVC as a ridge poll.
-If you don’t have a raised bed to cover, you could use 2 foot pieces of rebar pounded a foot into the ground to secure your PVC polls.
-Another option would be to use metal electrical conduit.
-This will be more durable and wind resistant but it’s a little more expensive and needs to be bent into shape with a special tool.
+You could also use PVC as a ridge pole.
+If you don’t have a raised bed to cover, you could use 2-foot pieces of rebar pounded a foot into the ground to secure your PVC polls.
+Another option would be to use a metal electrical conduit.
+This will be more durable and wind-resistant but it’s a little more expensive and needs to be bent into shape with a special tool.